H-zz-H69/Discord-RAT-v2/README.md

   - `shell:startup` folder
 - **Auto-Stealer**
   - Steals Discord tokens, and more on first launch
-- **Discord Injection**
-  - Injects JavaScript to track password changes and capture new + old tokens
 - Checks for existing instances
   - If already running, terminates the one with **lower permissions**